hisschemoller/kibo-drum-drop/README.md

 ### To play a sound:

+* Make sure the app is not in record mode and click the sound slots.
-* Tap the computer keyboard's 1 to 8 number keys to play the eight sound slots.
+* Or, on a computer, tap the keyboard's 1 to 8 number keys to play the sounds.

 ## Drag and drop audio files